TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

          .. warning::

-            Static data is not meant to be extended by other Extensions.
-On re-import all extended fields and data is lost.
+            Static data is not meant to be extended by other extensions.
+On re-import all extended fields and data is lost due to DROP TABLE statements.

  - :Filename: ext\_typoscript\_constants.txt